RealImage/challenge2016/README.md

 For any questions or clarifications, raise an issue on this repo and we'll answer your questions as fast as we can.

+##Added Three APIs for Distributor
+## 1 - Post API to create the Distributor Details entry in Map
+## 2 - Get API to get the Distributor Location Access deatials
+## 3 - Get API to get the Distributor Details from Map
+## Postman CURL Given for the reference